-Minimum Eligibility Criteria for Admission in German Universities:
+Minimum Eligibility Criteria for Admission to German Universities:

-Meeting the minimum entry requirements for admission at any German University does not necessarily mean that you will get a direct enrollment to study the subject of your choice.
+Meeting the minimum entry requirements for admission at any German University does not necessarily mean that you will get direct enrollment to study the subject of your choice.
 There are high numbers of students who may choose the same subject that you choose.

 German University admission restrictions come in two ways.
 There are those that are applicable to specific universities and there are those that are applicable to all universities in Germany.
-In cases where there are no academic restrictions, a student can get a direct enrollment.
+In cases where there are no academic restrictions, a student can get direct enrollment.

 - The nature of the academic restrictions in Germany

 Academic restrictions can be either at specific universities or at all the universities in Germany.
 The restrictions that apply to all German universities focus on the more popular courses.
 These include veterinary medicine, human medicine, pharmacy, and dentistry.
-These courses have numerous classes (NC) available for admission to international students and that too without any tuition fee.
+These German courses have numerous classes (NC) available for admission to international students and that too without any tuition fee.
 To get admission to study either of these courses, you have to be placed by the Foundation for University Admissions in Germany.

 Note: make sure that you contact the international office of the selected German university where you will get information on the application process for the DAAD Scholarship.

-International students can apply for placemen at German universities in three ways.
-One is by the ‘Stiftung für Hochschulzulassung’, they can send a direct application to the select university and they can use the university application service for international students.
+International students can apply for a placement at German universities in three ways.
+One is by the ‘Stiftung für Hochschulzulassung‘, they can send a direct application to a select university and they can use the university application service for international students.
 When choosing the application method, you have to take into consideration your country of origin, your qualification for placement as well as the subject you will study.